ADELABU-JUMMY/-LITA-CLASS-DOCUMENTATIONS-/README.md

 The dashboard provides an extensive analysis of employee demographics, attrition rates, job roles, education fields, job satisfaction levels, and marital status.
 It's designed to offer a comprehensive view of the workforce to support HR analytics and decision-making.

-***Sections and Visualizations***
+#### Sections and Visualizations

-1. Count of Current Employees by Age Band and Gender
+***1. Count of Current Employees by Age Band and Gender***

-Type: Bar Chart
+- ***Type:*** Bar Chart

-***Description:*** This chart displays the number of current employees categorized by age bands and gender.
+- ***Description:*** This chart displays the number of current employees categorized by age bands and gender.
 The age bands include Under 25, 25-34, 35-44, 45-54, and Over 55.
 Gender is represented by different colors (Female and Male).

-***Key Insight:*** Helps identify the distribution of employees across different age groups and gender, highlighting potential diversity and age demographic trends within the workforce.
+- ***Key Insight:*** Helps identify the distribution of employees across different age groups and gender, highlighting potential diversity and age demographic trends within the workforce.

-2. Job Roles
+***2. Job Roles***
-Type: Buttons/Filters
+- ***Type:*** Buttons/Filters

-Description: This section contains buttons for different job roles, such as Healthcare Representative, Human Resources, Laboratory Technician, Manager, Manufacturing Director, Research Director, Research Scientist, Sales Executive, and Sales Representative.
+- ***Description:*** This section contains buttons for different job roles, such as Healthcare Representative, Human Resources, Laboratory Technician, Manager, Manufacturing Director, Research Director, Research Scientist, Sales Executive, and Sales Representative.

-Key Insight: Allows users to filter and view data specific to each job role, making it easier to analyze job-specific trends and metrics.
+- ***Key Insight:*** Allows users to filter and view data specific to each job role, making it easier to analyze job-specific trends and metrics.

-3. Education Field and Job Satisfaction and Attrition
+***3. Education Field and Job Satisfaction and Attrition***
-Type: Table
+- ***Type:*** Table

-***Description:*** This table shows the distribution of employees across different education fields (Human Resources, Life Sciences, Marketing, Medical, Other, Technical Degree) and their job satisfaction levels (Dissatisfied, Satisfied, Unsatisfied, Very Satisfied).
+- ***Description:*** This table shows the distribution of employees across different education fields (Human Resources, Life Sciences, Marketing, Medical, Other, Technical Degree) and their job satisfaction levels (Dissatisfied, Satisfied, Unsatisfied, Very Satisfied).

-***Key Insight:*** Provides a detailed view of the educational background of employees and their job satisfaction, which can be used to identify any correlations between education, job satisfaction, and attrition.
+- ***Key Insight:*** Provides a detailed view of the educational background of employees and their job satisfaction, which can be used to identify any correlations between education, job satisfaction, and attrition.

 ***4. Sum of Attrition Count by Age Band***

 - ***Type:*** Bar Chart

-***Description:*** This chart displays the total count of employee attrition categorized by age bands (Under 25, 25-34, 35-44, 45-54, Over 55).
+- ***Description:*** This chart displays the total count of employee attrition categorized by age bands (Under 25, 25-34, 35-44, 45-54, Over 55).

-***Key Insight:*** Helps to understand which age groups are experiencing the highest rates of attrition, indicating potential issues or areas for improvement in employee retention strategies for specific age demographics.
+- ***Key Insight:*** Helps to understand which age groups are experiencing the highest rates of attrition, indicating potential issues or areas for improvement in employee retention strategies for specific age demographics.

 ***5. Sum of Employee Count by Marital Status and Gender***

 - ***Type:*** Table

-***Description:*** This table shows the sum of employee counts categorized by marital status (Divorced, Married, Single) and gender (Female, Male).
+- ***Description:*** This table shows the sum of employee counts categorized by marital status (Divorced, Married, Single) and gender (Female, Male).

-***Key Insight:*** Highlights the marital status distribution of employees, providing additional demographic insights that could be relevant for employee engagement and retention strategies.
+- ***Key Insight:*** Highlights the marital status distribution of employees, providing additional demographic insights that could be relevant for employee engagement and retention strategies.

 ***6. Total Employee Count***

-Description: Displays the total number of employees in the organization, which is 1,470.
+- ***Description:*** Displays the total number of employees in the organization, which is 1,470.

-Key Insight: Provides a quick snapshot of the overall size of the workforce.
+- ***Key Insight:*** Provides a quick snapshot of the overall size of the workforce.

-Slicer
+***Slicer****
-Location: Right-hand side of the dashboard.
+- ***Location:*** Right-hand side of the dashboard.

-Functionality: The slicer allows users to dynamically filter the data displayed on the dashboard based on selected criteria, such as job roles, education fields, or specific demographics.
+***Functionality:*** The slicer allows users to dynamically filter the data displayed on the dashboard based on selected criteria, such as job roles, education fields, or specific demographics.

-Impact: Enhances interactivity by enabling users to view specific subsets of data, thus providing more focused insights and personalized analysis.
+***Impact:*** Enhances interactivity by enabling users to view specific subsets of data, thus providing more focused insights and personalized analysis.

 ***Conclusion***